umogal/CustomerSentimentAnalyser/README.md

-# Sentiment and Text Analysis Tool
+### Customer Feedback Sentiment and Text Analysis Tool

 A command-line utility developed in Python for analyzing the sentiment and extracting key features from textual data using the TextBlob library.
 Designed for reliable operation in production environments.